LeDragoX/Win-Debloat-Tools/README.md

 _This section contains tools to solve some Windows problems and get info about how much debloated the system is._

+- [`Randomize System Color`](./src/scripts/other-scripts/new-system-color.ps1): Changes the Windows color pallette to a random generated hex color;
-- [`Reinstall Pre-Installed Apps`](./src/utils/reinstall-pre-installed-apps.ps1): Rebloat Windows with all the Pre-Installed Apps;
+- [`Reinstall Pre-Installed Apps`](./src/scripts/reinstall-pre-installed-apps.ps1): Rebloat Windows with all the Pre-Installed Apps;
 - [`Repair Windows`](./src/scripts/repair-windows.ps1): Try to Completely fix the Windows worst problems via Command Line;
-- [`Show Debloat Info`](./src/utils/show-debloat-info.ps1): Make an overall check-up from disabled and enabled Windows Components (Compare before and after applying tweaks, it's a great difference);
+- [`Show Debloat Info`](./src/scripts/other-scripts/show-debloat-info.ps1): Make an overall check-up from disabled and enabled Windows Components (Compare before and after applying tweaks, it's a great difference);

 #### Customize System Features ([Can be found here](src/utils/individual-tweaks.psm1))